nylo-core/nylo.dev/resources/docs/5.x/validation.md

 Check if the input is a valid US Phone Number, e.g. "123-456-7890".

-Usage: `phone_us` - will fail if the user's input is not a US phone number.
+Usage: `phone_number_us` - will fail if the user's input is not a US phone number.

 <a name="validation-rule-uk-phone-number"></a>
 <br>